Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 The client just continued his regular posting schedule (about two or three posts each week).

-Casey called the results of his experiment nothing short of “amazing.”
+Casey called the results of his experiment nothing short of “amazing” as far as search engine optimization is concerned.
 But judge for yourself: when no sitemap was submitted, it took Google an average of 1,375 minutes to find, crawl, and index the new content.

 And when a sitemap was submitted?
 That average plummeted to 14 minutes.

 And, the numbers for Yahoo!’s search bot followed a similar trend.

 How often should you tell Google to check for changes, by submitting a new sitemap?
 There’s no set-in-stone rule.
 However, certain kinds of content call for more frequent crawling and indexing.

 For example, if you’re adding new products to an ecommerce site and each has its own product page, you’ll want Google to check in frequently, increasing crawl rate.
 The same is true for sites that regularly publish hot or breaking news items constantly competing in search engine optimization races.